 Green Stuff World’s Opaque Colors are a subrange featuring 24 new colours with extra high covering power.
 The acrylic paints come in 17ml dropper bottles with agitators and are available either individually or in four sets, each containing 6 colours.

-Please note: In the past, there have been some (justified) shitstorms around Green Stuff World.
-For example, they recently used a paint job for product packaging without the approval of the artist.
-Since I try to maintain an unbiased and journalistic approach, I feel the need to point this out, but ultimately leave it up to you to judge.
+Please note: In the past, there have been some (in my opinion justified) shitstorms around Green Stuff World.
+In the interest of journalistic neutrality, I treat all manufacturers equally.
+However, I feel the need to point this out and leave it up to you to judge.

 GSW Opaque acrylic paints review